Updated February 2023

 - To introduce an increasing pool of women players to competitive cricket and to prepare all those who are willing for men’s cricket.

 The first team will be selected with the purpose of winning the next match.
 The personnel needs of the first team will always take priority over those of other teams.

 Factors that will be included in the selection decisions will include form, attitude, fielding ability, team balance and nature of the opposition.

 Selection for the second team will involve the twin aims of winning sufficient games to gain promotion to the Norfolk Alliance Premier League and generating a pipeline of players capable of contributing at first team level both in the short and long term.

 Factors that will be included in selection decisions will include form, attitude, fielding ability, team balance and nature of the opposition.

 Swardeston CEYMS – Third team:

 The third team will be selected with the aim of ensuring survival in the third division but also ensuring a healthy mix of young and more experienced players takes the field.
 The mix of youth and experience in any given game may alter according to the circumstances of the season and the need to win matches.

 Swardeston CEYMS A – Fourth team:

-The fourth team will be chosen with an eye to the future and ensuring that young players soon gain a foothold into adult cricket.
-However a core of experienced players will always be selected to ensure guidance and leadership is available where required as well to provide sufficient balance to ensure survival in the fifth division
+The fourth team will be chosen with an eye to the future and to ensure that young players soon gain a foothold in adult cricket.
+However, a core of experienced players will always be selected to ensure guidance and leadership is available where required as well to provide sufficient balance to ensure survival in the fifth division